São Paulo: Music

+São Paulo and Rio de Janeiro are considered the centre of the urban music movement in Brazil.

 Adoniran Barbosa was a samba singer and composer who became successful during São Paulo's early radio era.
 Born in 1912 in the town of Valinhos, Barbosa was known as the "composer to the masses", particularly Italian immigrants living in the quarters of Bela Vista, also known as "Bexiga" and Brás, as well as those who lived in the city's many 'cortiços' or tenements.
 His songs drew from the life of urban workers, the unemployed and those who lived on the edge.
 His first big hit was "Saudosa Maloca" ("Shanty of Fond Memories" – 1951), wherein three homeless friends recall with nostalgia their improvised shanty home, which was torn down by the landowner to make room for a building.
 His 1964 Trem das Onze ("The 11 pm Train"), became one of the five best samba songs ever, the protagonist explains to his lover that he cannot stay any longer because he has to catch the last train to the Jaçanã suburb, for his mother will not sleep before he arrives home.
 Another important musician with a similar style is Paulo Vanzolini.
 Vanzolini is a PhD in biology and a part-time professional musician.
 He composed a song depicting a love murder scene in São Paulo called "Ronda".